MattToegel/IT202/Section4/README.md

 ```php
 $stmt = $db->prepare($query);
 ```
-5. In the future some may have an extra step, but for now we can immediate execute the query and get the response from the action.
+5. In the future some may have an extra step, but for now we can immediately execute the query and get the response from the action.
 ```php
 $r = $stmt->execute();
 //just to see the value (should be 1)